Rizwanye/blog/_posts/2023-12-22-industrial-revolution.markdown

 However, the actual curation and real-world use cases of digital ID, language models, and crypto technology can now demonstrate their benefits to society and have a real world use case.

 Previously people hyptohesised that there will be a new Industrial revolution called "Industry 4.0".
-I believe we are at that stage now, or at the beginning of it and I have a very strong conviction that the new industry 4.0 will happen in our lifetimes.

 What exactly is 4.0?